mattirish/freezing_rain_trends_project/README.md

 # Scripts & Data for [GLISA](http://glisa.umich.edu/) Great Lakes Freezing Rain Trends Project
-This repo contains all the MATLAB and R scripts used in the updated freezing rain/ice storms climatology of the Great Lakes region that I've been working on, along with the data itself.
+This repo contains all the MATLAB and R scripts used in the updated freezing rain/ice storms climatology of the Great Lakes region that I've been working on, along with the data needed to carry it out.

 ### Data
 - [a_all.mat](a_all.mat): Contains *a*, a struct containing summary data for all 98 observing stations included in the analysis